renesas/ra-fsp-examples/example_projects/ek_ra4m2/can_fifo/can_fifo_ek_ra4m2_ep/can_fifo_notes.md

 ## API Usage ##

-The table below lists the CAN FD API used at the application layer by this example project.
+The table below lists the CAN API used at the application layer by this example project.

 | API Name    | Usage                                                                          |
 |-------------|--------------------------------------------------------------------------------|